digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/packages/implementations/daml-finance-instrument-bond.rst

 - :ref:`Util <module-daml-finance-instrument-bond-util-70458>`:
   Bond-specific utility functions

-Check out the tutorial on
+Check out the page on
-:doc:`How to use the Bond extension package <../../instruments/bond-extension>` for a description of how to use the bond extension in practice.
+:doc:`How to use the Bond Instrument packages <../../instruments/bond>` for a description of how to use these instruments in practice.
 There is also the tutorial :doc:`How to implement a Contingent Claims-based instrument <../../tutorials/advanced-topics/instrument-modeling/contingent-claims-instrument>`, which describes how the claims are defined and how the lifecycle interface is implemented for bonds.